What the court considers when making parenting orders

 Children's views

-Children’s attitudes and views may be made known to the court in a family report or through an independent children’s lawyer.
+Children’s views and wishes may be made known to the court in a family report or through an independent children’s lawyer.

-Equal shared parental responsibility means both parents share decision making for major long-term issues about the children.
+‘Shared parental responsibility’ or ‘joint' decision making’ means both parents share decision making for major long-term issues about the children.

 This includes making decisions about the children’s: